We all know how valuable appearing at the top of Google searches is, but how do you get there? Allow me to share a few tips with you!

 4. Put Those Keywords in the Title, Headings, and URL

-Once you choose they keywords you’d like to focus on, it’s important to use them in the right areas of your post.
-Google gives hierarchical credibility to your post’s title, headings, and URL.
-You’ll want to use the keywords in both the title, the paragraph headings, and the web address.
+Once you choose the keywords you’d like to focus on, it’s important to use them in the right areas of your post.
+Google gives hierarchical credibility to your post’s title, headings, and URL, so you’ll want to use your keywords in all three: the title, the paragraph headings, and the web address.

 5. Add a Meta Description

-A meta description is a 160 character or less summary of your blog post.
+A meta description is a 160-character (or less) summary of your blog post.
 Your meta description actually shows up below the title of your post in search results.
-It’s important to create an accurate meta description so Google knows what the post is about and so that people will click on your post in their search results.
+It’s important to create an accurate meta description so Google knows what the post is about and so people will click on your post in their search results.
 Most websites for advisors have areas to add your meta description.
 If you have a WordPress site, you can use the Yoast SEO plugin to optimize your meta description.

-Because the majority of website traffic comes from mobile devices today, Google will penalize sites that are not mobile friendly because they don’t provide a good user experience.
-Make sure your website is mobile friendly and if you’re not sure, check using this tool.
+Because the majority of website traffic comes from mobile devices today, Google will penalize sites that are not mobile-friendly because they don’t provide a good user experience.
+Make sure your website is mobile-friendly; if you’re not sure, check using this tool.

 7. Optimize Your Images

-Like my professor, Google also likes image relevancy.
-They prefer that you use a relevant image and title your image appropriately.
+Google also likes image relevancy, which means it prefers that you use a relevant image and title your image appropriately.
 Did you know that screen readers used by blind and visually impaired people depend on images being labeled properly?
 Adding an accurate label to your images helps your SEO score.
 You can do this by editing the “alt text” for each image in your post.

 8. Create a Lot of Content on the Same Topic